 4- Mix everything well till the batter is fluffy and light.
 Add some water if required.
 This step is required for soft vadas.

-5- Heat oil to medium high.
-Once the oil is hot, drop a dollop of the better in it.
+5- Then heat oil to medium high.
+Once the oil is hot, drop a dollop of the batter in it.

 - To ensure the batter ferments well, it is best to mix the flours with yogurt and water using your palms.
-The heat from them is believed to kick start the fermentation process.
+The heat from them helps kick start the fermentation process.

-- Using baking soda in the recipe needs the batter to be mixed really well.
+- Baking soda works well when we mix the batter properly.
 Using a stand mixer with the beater attachment works well too.

-- The amount of green chili can be reduced to make the vada less spicy.
+- Adjust the amount of green chili to make the vada less spicy.
+Adding jalapeños works well too.

 - The vada can be kept at room temperature for a day or refrigerated for 4-5 days.
 They taste great at room temperature or when heated up for a few seconds in the microwave.